Wise Card Australia Review: Is Wise a Good Travel Card for You?

 You may be wondering which one to buy - and how to use a travel card when you’re overseas.
 This guide covers key questions: what is a travel card, why might I want one, and what will it cost?
 You can also learn more about the Wise card, an easy way to stretch your dollars when paying in foreign currencies.

-In many ways, a travel card works like a bank issued debit card.
+In many ways, a prepaid or debit travel card works like a bank issued debit card.
 You’ll need to hold a balance in your account before you can spend, but then you can use your travel money card for payments and withdrawals, including:

 A travel card is usually a specific prepaid or debit card which is linked to a dedicated account for travel and foreign currency spending.
 This isn’t the same as a bank issued debit card linked to your everyday account.